 Does silence count as misrepresentation?

-- if half the story is told, misrepresentation can arise over what was left unsaid eg. being ‘economical with the truth’ or
+- Half the story is told (being ‘economical with the truth’), misrepresentation can arise over what was left unsaid.

-- a true statement becomes untrue prior to the contract being signed, such as stating that a house has never been flooded might have been correct at the time of initial discussions but inaccurate at a later stage (and is not corrected).
+- A true statement becomes untrue before the contract is signed.
+For example, stating that a software bug has been fixed might have been correct at the time of initial discussions.
+Still, if it proves inaccurate at a later stage (and is not corrected), a misrepresentation could have been made.

 Access legal support from just £149 per hour

-Our commercial contracts solicitors and disputes solicitors can provide you with sound, practical advice on any potential misrepresentation issue.
+Our commercial law solicitors and disputes resolution solicitors can provide you with sound, practical advice on any potential misrepresentation issue.

 How would I deal with it?

-The onus of proof is on the person claiming loss to prove that the offending party did not honestly believe the statement.
+If your business is claiming loss for misrepresentation, you must prove that the other party didn’t honestly believe the statement.

-They would need to prove that, on the balance of probabilities
+You would need to show that, on the balance of probabilities:

-- it induced them to enter into the contract
+- It induced you to enter into the contract, and

-- they suffered loss because of the misrepresentation.
+- You suffered a loss because of the misrepresentation.

-Keeping notes of conversations and correspondence is essential but it is far more advisable to request complete clarification and transparency in relation to anything stated or which you really rely prior to signing the contract rather than hoping to claim misrepresentation later on.
+Keeping notes of conversations and correspondence is essential.
+You should also request complete clarification and transparency about anything stated on which you rely before signing the contract, rather than hoping to claim misrepresentation later on.

-If you are on the receiving end of an allegation of misrepresentation over a statement that you made, you should be prepared to prove:
+If you are on the receiving end of an allegation of misrepresentation over a statement that you made, you will need to show that:

-- that the other party didn’t rely on it and
+- The other party didn’t rely on it, and

 What are the available remedies for misrepresentation?

-- Damages in lieu of rescission - these aim to put the person claiming misrepresentation in the position they would have been in had the misrepresentation not been made.
+- Damages.
+Damages which are awarded instead of rescission aim to put the person claiming misrepresentation in the position they would have been in had no misrepresentation been made.
+If the statement is also a term of the contract, the person claiming misrepresentation may additionally be able to claim damages for breach of contract.

-Can a business exclude or limit liability for misrepresentation?
+Can you exclude or limit liability for misrepresentation?

-It is not possible to exclude liability for fraud or misrepresentation which results in death or personal injury.
+It is not possible to exclude liability for fraud or misrepresentation caused by negligence, which results in death or personal injury.

 Subject to that, you can endeavour to limit liability for misrepresentation by using:

-- a financial cap on the level of liability in the contract.
+- A limitation clause which sets a financial cap on the level of liability in the contract (again, this is subject to statutory controls).

 - Know what your employees are saying!
 Review your sales scripts and training processes.